kunalagra/AndroidthonAttend/README.md

 ## Future Scope

+We plan to implement support for teachers to mark/change students being absent or present.
+We also plan to add issue forms for students to raise request to change status.
-We hope to launch our app globally and integrate all the students from various colloges from their start in career till the very end.
-We intend to be o one stop solution for all the universities, colleges and schools when it comes of maintaining ateendance.
+We also plan to add feature to support for Multiple Colleges so that we can launch our app globally app globally and integrate all the students from various colloges from their start in career till the very end.
+We intend to be one stop solution for all the universities, colleges and schools when it comes of maintaining ateendance.
 We would also like integrate learning process and expand oursevlves to an edtech revolution by utilising data of students.